themaze75/cmdtoollib/README.md

 </configuration>
 ```

+## Run from command line

+From the pom template, you'll build an executable jar.

+From maven, you can easily start with `mvn spring-boot:run`

 ## TODO

-- can we make this a thing we can use as parent for quicker startupping?
+- can we make this a lib so we can use it as a parent pom project insead of spring boot?
-- cleanup pom (mainclass)
-- how to setup runnable on our project?